ace-exchange/ace-official-api-docs/api_v2_alpha.md

 * For Post endpoints, parameters format is  x-www-form-urlencoded.
 * Parameters may be sent in any order.
 * Two kinds of api:\
-  a. `Oapi` apis can be used directly without signature authentication.
+  a. `Oapi` apis can be used directly without signature authentication.<br>
   b. `Open` apis require `apiKey` and `secretKey`, can apply them in ACE web `https://ace.io/`.

 # Signing API Requests